 This measurement determines how efficiently a window can prevent heat from the sun from entering your home.
 If you reside in a region that receives more sunlight, a lower Solar Heat Gain Coefficient (SHGC) rating implies that your air conditioning system won’t need to work as hard to maintain a comfortable temperature inside.
 Conversely, if you live in a shaded area, sunlight can create more indoor warmth, making a higher SHGC rating more beneficial.

-What to Look For: Lower numbers for those in sunnier areas, higher for those in colder/shaded areas.
+What to Look For: Lower numbers are ideal for those residing in sunnier regions, whereas higher values are ideal for those living in colder or shaded areas.

 Visible Transmittance (VT), also known as this measurement, determines how much natural light can pass through a window’s glass.
 Although it has no bearing on the window’s heat transfer capabilities, it can influence your home’s brightness.
 With advancements in glazing technology, it’s possible to let more sunlight in without increasing solar heat gain.
 This can be advantageous for those who prefer natural lighting, as it can help reduce their electricity consumption by reducing the need to use artificial lights to illuminate a room.